 3) Defective bump knob – Many trimmers will use a bump knob that can be tapped on the ground to activate a spool inside the trimmer head to issue more line.
 If the bump knob is defective (or the spool is damaged, for that matter), the line won’t feed properly.
 Again, both of these parts can be replaced to fix the problem.

-Find the string trimmer line you need and more at Repair Clinic
+Find the replacement string trimmer line you need and more at Repair Clinic

 Now you just need to find the correct line for your string trimmer, right?
 RepairClinic.com takes out the guesswork.
-Simply enter the full model number of your string trimmer in the Repair Clinic website search bar, then select “Trimmer Head” from the “Part Category” filter followed by “Trimmer Line” from the “Part Title” filter to identify the specific line suited for your trimmer.
+Now that you know how to install trimmer line, simply enter the full model number of your string trimmer in the Repair Clinic website search bar, then select “Trimmer Head” from the “Part Category” filter followed by “Trimmer Line” from the “Part Title” filter to identify the specific line suited for your trimmer.
 Looking to replace a defective bump knob or damaged trimmer head housing?
-Repair Clinic stocks original manufacturer replacement parts from all the top brands, including Craftsman, Echo, Husqvarna, Kawasaki, MTD, Poulan Pro, Ryobi, Toro, and Troy-Bilt.
+Repair Clinic stocks original manufacturer replacement string trimmer parts from all the top brands, including Craftsman, Echo, Husqvarna, Kawasaki, MTD, Poulan Pro, Ryobi, Toro, and Troy-Bilt.